merretbuurman/B2SAFE-stats/readme.md

 Using Filebeat

 * Install Filebeat, to read the proper logs and send to Logstash
+* Change the "origin" field in filebeat.yml for your site's acronym!
-* Add Filebeat input to Logstash
+* Add Filebeat input to Logstash config

 Using RabbitMQ